massifrg/pandoc-luals-annotations/README.md

 (global) pandoc: unknown
 ```

-The quick solutions LuaLs suggests to add some configurations
+The quick solutions LuaLS suggests is to add some configurations
 in the `.vscode` folder in the root of your project, or
 to add a line like these: